PoisotLab/ms_network_prediction/manuscript.md

 that this roadmap towards forecasting ecological networks provide useful guidelines to ultimatly be able to predict more accuratly how climate change will affect the different dimensions of biodiversity and ecosystem functioning.

+## Why should we forecast species interaction networks?

+Predictions of species interactions are critical for informing ecosystem management[@Harvey2017BriEco] and systematic conservation prioritization [@Pollock2020ProBio], and for anticipating extinctions and their consequences [@McDonald-Madden2016UsiFoo; @McWilliams2019TheSta].
+Ecological interactions shape species distributions at both local and broad spatial scales.
+Including interactions in SDM models typically improves predictive performance [@Araujo2007ImpBio; @Wisz2013RolBio]---which tend to rely on approaches involving estimating pairwise dependencies based on co-occurance (JSDM paper?), using surrogates for biotic-interaction gradients, and hybridizing SDMs with dynamic models [@Wisz2013RolBio].
+Improving SDMs through interactions is crucial for conservation, as nearly 30% of models in SDM studies are used to assess population declines or landscape ability to support populations [@Araujo2019StaDis].

+Ecosystem functioning promotes ecosystem services, which are related to basic issues of health and the economy of humans, including pathogen transmission, food security, or the availability of fresh water.
+But in a world with a high rate of biodiversity loss, land transformation, and climate change, researchers are worried about how to protect human lives and improve life quality in different countries, having into account the measure of the change in the world in the following years.

+Because interactions carry a lot of ecological and evolutionary information about biodiversity, predicting links can give us a more complete framework tounderstand processes and forecast rearrangements of nature.
+Moreover, using data to make reliable predictions about how ecosystems will change over time will give us critical information that could be communicated to decision-makers and the scientific community about what are future environmental risks awaiting and how to mitigate them [@Kindsvater2018OveDat].

 # Boxes